dvirgiln/dvirgiln.github.io/_posts/2019-02-25-akka-streams-windowing.md

 As you can notice the record itself contains contains the event time.
 Good!

+We want to implement a window solution with the following features:
+* Tumbling windows: this means that the window step and window lenght is the same value.
+There will be no overlap between windows.
+Every record would be part of the only one window.
+* Watermark: 5 seconds.

-Our Akka Streams App is consuming records from Kafka.
+In our example our Akka Streams App is consuming records from Kafka.
 This is how we define the Kafka Consumer:

 ```
   val consumerSettings = ConsumerSettings(system, new ByteArrayDeserializer, new ByteArrayDeserializer)